 Regional anesthesia – Anesthesia inhibiting sensory nerves in a sizable area of the body; for example, a whole appendage.

 Responsiveness – Ability of an analgesic to satisfactorily manage a patient’s pain without subjecting him or her to unwanted side effects.

 Rheumatism – Any of the disorders causing inflamed and degenerative joints and muscles, with associated pain and stiffness.

 Rheumatoid arthritis (RA) – Autoimmune disease causing inflammation of and pain in the joints; most frequently affects the hands.

-Selective serotonin reuptake inhibitors (SSRIs) – Antidepressant medications improving a patient’s mood by increasing serotonin availability in the brain.
+Selective serotonin reuptake inhibitors (SSRIs) – Antidepressant medications that improve a patient’s mood by increasing serotonin availability in the brain.

-Spinal cord stimulator – Used to treat neuropathic pain, an electrical current stimulates the spinal cord to produce a tingling sensation an block pain sensations.
+Spinal cord stimulator – Used to treat neuropathic pain, an electrical current stimulates the spinal cord to produce a tingling sensation and block pain sensations.

-Spinal stenosis – A narrowing of the spinal canal, placing pressure of the spinal nerve cord, causing pain and other complications.
+Spinal stenosis – A narrowing of the spinal canal, placing pressure on the spinal nerve cord, causing pain and other complications.

 Spondylitis – Group of chronic diseases targeting the spine as inflammatory arthritis.